PVC - Plumbing Basics, Part 1 - What you Should Know

 PVC is short for polyvinyl chloride.
 The compound was first discovered in 1872 by Eugen Baumann, a German chemist.
 No one really knew what to do with the new substance until a researcher at B.F.
 Goodrich modified the formula to create a synthetic rubber-like material.
 It was used for manufacturing heels for shoes and golf balls.

 New processes were developed to create a more ridged form we know as PVC pipe.
 But did you know PVC is found in credit cards, wiring, floor tiles, and more.
 PVC is the third most used plastic today.
 It is commonly used in liquid handling applications like household plumbing, irrigation systems, and aquarium filtration.
 PVC components are relatively strong, resistant to harsh environments, like saltwater, and inexpensive.
 PVC is easy to cut and fabricate into intricate plumbing projects.
 That’s why it is used so much to build or modify aquarium filtration systems.

 PVC Pipe Schedule Ratings

 PVC pipe has something called a schedule (SCH) rating.
 The concept of schedule ratings started with steel pipes.
-When PVC pipe came along the idea of SCH ratings were applied to the new plastic pipe.
+When PVC pipe came along the idea of SCH ratings was applied to the new plastic pipe.
 The most common types of PVC pipe are SCH 40 and SCH 80.
 A PVC pipe’s schedule has to do with the thickness of its walls.
 Schedule 80 PVC has thicker walls than SCH 40 pipe.
 The larger the schedule rating the stronger the pipe.
 Schedule 40 PVC is white in color, while schedule 80 is usually gray.
 Make sure you look for the SCH rating printed on the pipe to be sure.
-Most aquarium applications use white SCH 40 PVC since it is a low-pressure application.

 Understanding PVC Sizing